danieled3/Ecommerce_Demand_Forecasting/README.md

 It was an exercise proposed in an interview process as a take-home assignment.
 It was really funny and interesting so I wanted to share it.
 However, I hid any information about the company.

 ## Technical Aspects <a name="technical-aspects" />
 In this project, the crucial aspect was the preparation and selection of the features.
 In particular, it was difficult to find periodicities and to understand what time shifts of features time-series to use.
 The way I proposed to solve the problem was to build a function *delta_corr*.
 It computes the Pearson correlation between the metric to predict and each negative time shift of the features.
 After that, I picked only the negative time shifts with the highest correlation.
-It allows finding periodicities in features and metric too.
+It allows to find periodicities in features and metric too.

 Moreover, I exploited *caret* library to build a wide range of models.
 Then I used criteria based on business needs for model selection.